teticio/latency/README.md

 | Lambda JS + DynamoDB | 105                  | N/A              | 3.39                       |
 | Fargate Spot ECS     | 16                   | 3.11\*           | N/A                        |

-\* I haven't included the Load Balancer here as this is something you would probably want anyway.
+\* I haven't included the Elastic Load Balancer here as this is something you would probably want anyway.
 Even for a minimalist example, it is not possible to set up and access a Fargate cluster without one.
 It will set you back at least $19.32 a month.